 Eliminate existing threats to the ecosystem:

-To date, the work at the Simpson site has seen thousands of plants established, miles of irrigation line installed, and hundreds of acres have been seeded.
-Habitat has improved at North Simpson due to increased plant diversity, density and structural diversity, all enhanced by restoration efforts.
+To date, the work at the Simpson site has seen thousands of plants established via miles of irrigation line installed while hundreds of acres were seeded--with little result.
+Habitat has improved at North Simpson with increased plant diversity, density, and structural diversity--all made possible only by direct restoration efforts; the previous 30 years of being fallow had seen none of these improvements.
 Improvement has also resulted from the absence of cattle, which were fenced out in 2001.
-Bird surveys have shown increases in the diversity of bird species at the site, including the relocation of 24 Burrowing Owls to the Simpson site.

 Factors limiting recovery of the ecosystem: